AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

 1. Check if the provided type `T` has a property `length`
 2. If it does and it is a `number` - return it (`L`)
-3. If not - return the length of an empty array (or by transition - `0`)
+3. If not - return the length of an empty array (or by transitivity - `0`)

 So now we know that tuples can give us the fundamental building block for numbers.
 So let's define some types: